By Sue Schniepp,

 In contrast, a robust, healthy quality culture can be evidenced by alignment of goals between quality and operations, self-sustained work teams that focus on continual improvement and employees who incorporate quality into their jobs on a daily basis.
 They are not afraid to speak up and offer suggestions for improvement to their colleagues.
 People understand the importance of their jobs and respect each other and their management.
 This culture welcomes inspections and views these inspections as another tool to use in their continual improvement initiatives.

-The trouble with quality culture is determining how to measure it.
+The larger consideration on many Quality professionals mind is determining how to measure quality culture.
 The PDA has developed a culture assessment tool that links organizational attributes to specific behaviors.13 The effort started with a membership survey in 2015 that established a relationship between behaviors and attributes.
 Attributes were defined as elements of a quality system such as, but not limited to, deviations reporting, change control, CAPA, complaints, and environmental monitoring programs or systems.
-Behaviors were defined as intangibles such as, but not limited to, robust communication and transparency, rewards and recognition, employee engagement, and cross functional vision.
+Behaviors were defined as intangibles such as, but not limited to, robust communication and digital transparency, rewards and recognition, employee engagement, and cross functional vision.
 The theory was if quality attributes equaled quality behaviors equaled quality culture, then if the quality attributes of a company could be measured, that would reflect the maturity of the quality culture of an organization.
 The PDA tool involves several steps, which include training employees on the use of the tool, an on-site assessment, an all-staff survey, and, finally, analysis and action on the results.
 Several companies and regulators from the MHRA and FDA have been trained on PDA’s culture assessment tool.

 There are, of course, other tools available to measure the culture of an organization.
 The real point is whatever tool your company uses to measure its culture will be important in determining your data integrity risks and remediating them before an inspection.
 Regulators have clearly delineated through the guidance documents that there is a link between the culture of an organization and the veracity of the metrics data being generated.
 Auditing a company to determine if its culture is conducive to generating data that is attributable, legible, contemporaneous, original, and accurate is on the horizon and may become part of routine audits performed by regulators or industry auditors when evaluating the suitability of a potential partner or service provider.